ubc/ctlt-invite-user/README.txt

 == Future Work ==
-* support for more roles
+* Support for more roles
+* Tell you what user has signed up and when
+* Translation Ready

+== Screenshots ==

+1. Admin area where administrators can invite useres
+2. If the user doesn't get an email there is a dashboard widget showing them pending invitations